picoCTF 'Advanced Potion Making' Write Up

 PNG Header Structure

 Looking at this chart, we can see that bytes 02, 03, 09, 0A, 0B are all corrupted.
-I fixed them using the Hex Editor to get this result.
+We can fix them using the Hex Editor to get this result.

 Fixed PNG Header Byte Array

-2. Using another PNG Image Another way I double checked the validity of my fix was comparing the header structure between another random PNG image and my file.
-I used this image and inspected the header.
+2. Using another PNG Image Another way we can double check the validity of the fix is to compare the header structure between another random PNG image and our file.
+We can use this image and inspect the header.

 Either way, the end result is a fixed PNG image.
-I added the .png extension and opened the image.
-This was the result.
+We can add the .png extension and opened the image.
+This is the result.

 advanced-potion-making.png